 Marquette dominates Xavier to take Big East crown

 It’s something coach Shaka Smart knows a lot about.
-This team has been to the NCAA Tournament 34 times and only won once, in 1977.
-Going into this weekend, they hadn’t won a Big East championship game in their first 17 seasons in the conference.
-Before this year, they hadn’t won a regular season conference title since 2013, and even that was a little lackluster – they had to share it with Georgetown.
+Marquette has been to the NCAA Tournament 34 times and won only once, in 1977.
+Going into this weekend, it hadn’t won a Big East championship game in its first 17 seasons in the conference.
+Before this year, the Golden Eagles hadn’t won a regular-season conference title since 2013, and even that was a little lackluster — they had to share it with Georgetown.

+The result was a 65-51 victory that made the rest of the NCAA elites stand at attention.
+Marquette didn’t just look like the Big East champion it is, it looked like a team built for a Final Four.

-Tyler Kolek, named tournament MVP, scored 20 with eight rebounds and three steals, and Kam Jones had 11 points, four assists and five rebounds.
+Tournament MVP Tyler Kolek had 20 points, eight rebounds and three steals and Kam Jones added 11 points, four assists and five rebounds.
 Adam Kunkel led Xavier with 14 points.
-Marquette held Xavier to 34.4% from the floor and scored 17 points on 13 Musketeer turnovers.
-They never trailed and led by as many as 27 in the second half.
+Marquette held Xavier to 34.4% shooting and scored 17 points on 13 Musketeers turnovers.
+The Golden Eagles never trailed and led by as many as 27 in the second half.

 This is the first time a first and second seed have met in the Big East final since 2004; Marquette was ranked sixth nationally and Xavier 15th.